aodhgan/counterfactual-vault/README.md

 1. Send 10 mintable ERC20 token above to this address https://goerli.etherscan.io/tx/0x64001e31b38cd4497008056fdb77eab4bd6efd328b0aea6920f3c12494f78068
 1. Sweep these tokens to another random address 0xB3925cC4446635D2E3AdfB050cDa950d720167a0 https://goerli.etherscan.io/tx/0x57826ccff214e1e8edcaf31457f5a579b03c1bbad5ccc2727b2d3b751a5d662e

+### Privacy
+This pattern does seem to introduce some level of unlinkability similar to that gained in a16z's sneaky auction https://a16zcrypto.com/hidden-in-plain-sight-a-sneaky-solidity-implementation-of-a-sealed-bid-auction/

+If the walletId's are random enough, then it is hard to index sufficiently so that you can identify a transaction sent to a related CFW address.
+This would be improved even further if the CFWController itself wasnt even deployed yet.

 ### Under the hood